nikom/myRevealJsSlides/slides.md

  - DRAY (docker workflow engine)
  - ImageLayers (visualize docker images and containers)
  - ZODIAC (deployment and rollback of docker apps)
+ - watchtower (autom. detecting and restarting new cont. with new image)

 -
 ## panamax